 The IC4 isn't always available on Amazon.
 If you can't find it there, here's a list of other retailers (again, not always in stock at these either, but keep checking back)

-We got our bike in mid-May and, since then, I’ve done dozens of DIY Peloton workouts on this bike.
-And I can honestly say I don’t regret this purchase one bit – as a matter of fact, it’s some of the best money I’ve ever spent!
+We got our bike in May 2020 and, since then, I've done so many DIY Peloton bike workouts this way.
+And I can honestly say I don't regret this purchase one bit – as a matter of fact, it's some of the best money I've ever spent!

-There are a few small differences in the IC4 vs. a real Peloton – I’ll explain those a little bit more in my next post, but to sum it up, they are very minimal.
-Overall, you need to ask yourself if those differences are worth over $1000 extra and an extra $30 a month.
+There are a few small differences in the IC4 vs. a real Peloton – I'll explain those a little bit more in my next post, but to sum it up, they are very minimal.
+Overall, you need to ask yourself if those differences are worth over a few hundred extra in setup and an extra $30 a month.
 To me, that answer is a huge no.

-Let’s dive into how you can duplicate this DIY Peloton setup at home!
+Let's dive into how you can duplicate this DIY Peloton bike setup at home!

 - Spin Shoes – $99 (I love the ones linked – they're a lower cost option and I've been really pleased with them.
 There are lots of options out there, just make sure they're SPD-compatible.)